SPARC-FAIR-Codeathon/aqua/Documentation.md

 4. In case of no results being found for the queries, there is no way for the user to get informed on whether a **new dataset/resource** (related to their query) has been published on the SPARC portal or not.
 <br/>

-# Objectives for the new SPARC search portal
+# AQUA objectives for the new SPARC search portal
-Specific features have beed added to the new SPARC search portal as listed below:
+Specific features of AQUA are listed below:
 <br/>
 * __Query refinement__
    * Auto-completion:<br/>